dcava30/grmcgame/README.md

 1. Clone or download this repository.
 2. Open `index.html` in any modern desktop or mobile browser.
 No build step is required.
 3. Tap or click stations to direct Gordon around the kitchen and push your service score as high as possible before time expires.

+## Hosting on your website

+Because the project is a static HTML/JS/CSS bundle, you can deploy it with any static host:

+- **Traditional web servers:** Copy the repository contents to the public directory of Apache, Nginx, IIS, etc. Ensure the files are served over HTTPS for best mobile compatibility.
+- **Static site platforms:** Drop the files into Netlify, Vercel, Cloudflare Pages, GitHub Pages, or similar.
+Point the platform at the repository (or a deployment branch) and configure the build command to `None` so the files are shipped as-is.
+- **Self-hosted object storage/CDN:** Upload to an S3-compatible bucket, enable static-site mode, and map your domain via DNS.

+Whichever route you choose, the entry point is `index.html`.
+If you later introduce routing, configure the host to redirect unknown paths back to that file so Phaser can boot correctly.

+## Adding leaderboards

+Keeping per-level leaderboards requires a small backend or serverless function that can store scores.
+A minimal architecture looks like:

+1. **API endpoint:** Create a `/scores` endpoint (REST or GraphQL) that supports `POST` for submitting `{ playerName, levelId, score }` and `GET` for retrieving the top entries per level.
+Serverless functions (Netlify Functions, Cloudflare Workers, AWS Lambda) keep this lightweight.
+2. **Persistence layer:** Use a managed database such as Firebase Realtime Database, Supabase/Postgres, or Fauna.
+Store level ID, player name/handle, score, and timestamp.
+Add indexes on `(levelId, score)` so you can fetch the top N scores quickly.
+3. **Client integration:** Extend `game.js` to hit the `/scores` endpoint when a service ends.
+Fetch and render the current leaderboard in a HUD panel or modal.
+Cache responses client-side so the UI remains responsive between network calls.
+4. **Anti-cheat considerations:** Require authenticated users (email/password, OAuth, or wallet-based login), validate scores on the server (e.g., ensure duration matches the level's timer), and rate-limit submissions.

+## Connecting the GRMC Solana token

+To tie the GRMC memecoin into the game economy and create demand:

+- **Wallet gating:** Require players to connect a Solana wallet via libraries like `@solana/web3.js` and `@solana/wallet-adapter`.
+Offer cosmetic rewards or access to special events for wallets holding a threshold of GRMC tokens.
+- **On-chain rewards:** Emit GRMC token drops when players complete weekly challenges or place on the leaderboard.
+Use a backend to sign transactions or integrate with custodial services that can send tokens securely.
+- **In-game shop:** Introduce a cosmetics or boost store where purchases are denominated in GRMC.
+Process payments through Solana smart contracts or an off-chain order flow that settles on-chain.
+- **Token sinks:** Offer limited-time events, kitchen themes, or premium levels that consume GRMC to enter, ensuring ongoing token utility.

+When adding wallet support, host over HTTPS, follow Solana best practices for signing/transaction handling, and communicate clearly how player data and tokens are used.
+Pair the token integration with marketing beats (weekly tournaments, collaboration drops) to keep interest high.